The Last Kingdom of Al Andalus (The Play)

 MUHAMMAD.

-Shortly after his surrender, the last sultan of Al Andalus Abū 'Abdi-llāh Muḥammad ath-thānī 'ashar had sent a long letter to the Marinid rulers of Morocco asking for refuge.
-The letter begins with a long poem praising the Marinids, followed by a prose passage where he laments his defeat and asks forgiveness, for past wrongdoings of his forefathers against the Marinids.
+Shortly after his surrender, the last Sultan of Al Andalus, Abū 'Abdi-llāh Muḥammad ath-thānī 'ashar, sent a long letter to the Marinid rulers of Morocco asking for refuge.
+The letter begins with a long poem praising the Marinids, followed by a prose passage where he laments his defeat and asks forgiveness for past wrongdoings of his forefathers against the Marinids.
 The entire text was reported by the historian al-Maqqari.

-...The lord of Castile has proposed for us a respectable residence and has given us assurances of safety to which he pledged by his own handwriting, enough to convince the souls.
-But we, as descendants of Banu al-Ahmar, didn't settle for this and our faith in God doth not permit us to reside, under the protection of disbelief.
+...The lord of Castile hath proposed for us a respectable residence and hath given us assurances of safety, pledged by his own handwriting, enough to convince the soul.
+But we, as descendants of Banu al-Ahmar, did not settle for this, and our faith in God doth not permit us to reside under the protection of disbelief.

-We also received from the east many letters full of goodwill, inviting us to come to their lands and offering the best of advantages.
-But we cannot choose other than our home and the home of our forefathers, we can only accept the protection of our relatives, not because of opportunism but to confirm the brotherhood relationship between us and to fulfill the testament of our forefathers, that tells us not to seek any help other that of the Marinids and not to let anything obstruct us from going to ye.
-So we traversed the vast lands and sailed the tumultuous sea and we hope that we would not be returned and that our eyes will be satisfied and our hurt and grievous souls will be healed from this great pain...
+We also received many letters from the east, full of goodwill, inviting us to their lands and offering the best of advantages.
+But we cannot choose other than our home and the home of our forefathers.
+We can only accept the protection of our relatives, not from opportunism but to confirm the brotherhood between us and to fulfil the testament of our forefathers, which telleth us not to seek any help other than from the Marinids and not to let anything obstructeth us from coming to thee.
+So we traversed vast lands and sailed the tumultuous sea, hoping we would not be returned and that our eyes will be satisfied, and our hurt and grievous souls will be healed from this great pain...

 THE END.